-Stocks may add to Fed-fueled gains
+Stocks turn lower on trade deal doubts

 The central bank's latest move reduces the short-term rate it controls — which influences many consumer and business loan rates — to a range between 1.5 percent and 1.75 percent.

-Federal Reserve Chairman Jerome Powell signaled the central bank will likely forgo additional cuts while economic growth and inflation matches the Fed's outlook.
+Federal Reserve Chairman Jerome Powell signaled the central bank will likely forgo additional cuts while economic growth and inflation match the Fed's outlook.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The Commerce Department said U.S. economic growth slowed to a modest 1.9 mpercent in the July-September quarter.
+The Commerce Department said U.S. economic growth slowed to a modest 1.9 percent in the July-September quarter.
 That surpassed forecasts for even weaker growth, however.

 The next big economic report comes Friday when the government releases the monthly nonfarm payroll report.